-Chiropractic clinics are usually classified under the SIC code 8041 and NAICS 62131.
+The US and Canadian governments classify chiropractic clinics under the SIC code 8041 and NAICS 62131 industrial classification codes.
 Chiropractic practices make up a sizable part of the large professional health practitioners service industry.
 In the US there are 38,796 private chiropractic clinics with one clinic for about 8,000 residents.

 The industry sector generates a total of some $11.4B in annual revenues, and employs over 131,000 practitioners and support staff.
 Yet a typical chiropractic clinic is small business: generating around $295,000 in annual sales with an average staff of 3.

-Successful chiropractic practices can be a source of highly stable earnings from the repeat business that arises out of an established and loyal patient base.
-Such cash cow established practices are a frequent acquisition target.
+Successful chiropractic practice owners enjoy highly stable earnings from the repeat business that arises out of an established and loyal patient base.
+Unsurprisingly, buyers are always looking for such established cash cows.

-Recent selling prices of similar chiropractic practices give you a way to estimate the market value of your own practice or one you are interested in acquiring.
+If you study recent selling prices of chiropractic practices, you can figure out the value of your own clinic or the one you are interested in buying.

 Practice valuation using multiples

-To estimate the value of a chiropractic clinic, you can use a number of valuation multiples derived from recent sales of similar practices.
-These multiples are ratios that relate the actual selling prices to the practice financial performance.
-Usually, the following valuation multiples are used to value a practice:
+How to figure out the value of a chiropractic clinic?
+You can use a number of valuation multiples based on recent sales of similar practices.
+These multiples are ratios that relate the actual selling prices to the practice’s financial performance.

 - Selling price to net annual sales